 Living in the Venetian Islands

-The median household income in the whole of Venetian Islands is $182,153.
+The median household income in the whole of Venetian Islands is around $84,000.
 High-profile residents such as international businessmen and celebrities make up the neighborhood of Rivo Alto Island.

 The Venetian Islands have a tropical monsoon climate.
-The tropical rainy season is marked by May and runs through October.
+The tropical rainy season starts in May and runs through October.
 Dry season starts in November and lasts through April.
 Interestingly, Miami Beach is the only mainland US city to never experience freezing temperatures.

 Panther Coffee is a well-known coffee shop not only in Miami Beach but all throughout Miami.
 For authentic Latin American breakfast or lunch, head to Las Olas Cafe.
 Another must-try in Miami Beach is La Sandwicherie, serving French sandwiches since 1988.